 Cyber Insurance Demand Rises

 The risk and cost of cyber breaches and ransomware attacks are expected to grow geometrically.
-According to IBM, the average cost of a single data breach in 2023 was about $4.5 million.4 Increased adoption of new technology, such as AI, will only increase these threats in 2024 and drive up demand for cyber insurance protection products.
-In response, insurers will be challenged to deliver needed coverage at a reasonable cost, especially given the reality that the nature and scale of potential losses are still difficult to predict.
+According to IBM, the average price of a single data breach in 2023 was about $4.5 million.4 Increased adoption of new technology, such as AI, will only increase these threats in 2024 and drive up demand for cyber insurance protection products.
+In response, insurers will be challenged to deliver needed coverage at a reasonable cost, especially given that the nature and scale of potential losses are still challenging to predict.

-The proliferation of cyber threats and attacks will continue to challenge the insurance industry to develop new and effective protection products.
-But as the industry has realized with the National Flood Insurance Program, a comprehensive solution for cyber will require a broad public-private partnership.
+The proliferation of cyber threats and attacks will continue challenging the insurance industry to develop new and effective protection products.
+However, as the industry has realized with the National Flood Insurance Program, a comprehensive solution for cyber will require a broad public-private partnership.

-What to Watch: To meet market demand, insurance companies will continue to hone their cyber insurance prediction capabilities, coverage limitations and related pricing models.
-Moreover, the cooperation of private insurers and public entities — i.e., federal government, state or local officials — will provide a more holistic solution in combating cyber threats.
+What to Watch: To meet market demand, insurance companies will continue to hone their cyber insurance prediction capabilities, coverage limitations, and related pricing models.
+Moreover, the cooperation of private insurers and public entities—e.g., the federal government, state, or local officials—will provide a more holistic solution to combating cyber threats.

 Emerging Economies Continue to Grow

-In the past decade, economic growth and an emerging middle class in Latin America, Asia and Africa have driven demand for more consumer goods and services.5 These developments will continue to provide insurance companies with new opportunities to deliver life and personal property protection products and services.
-Even more, rapid technology adoption in these fast-growing markets means consumers in these regions can access convenient, digital direct-to-consumer offerings.
+Economic growth and an emerging middle class in Latin America, Asia and Africa have driven demand for more consumer goods and services in the past decade.
+These developments will continue to provide insurance companies with new opportunities to deliver life and personal property protection products and services.
+Rapid technology adoption in these fast-growing markets means consumers in these regions can access convenient, digital direct-to-consumer offerings.

 Climate Change and ESG Compliance Evolve

 In December 2023, the Biden administration announced several initiatives to “accelerate climate action” ahead of the 28th U.N.
-Climate Change Conference (“COP28”) in Dubai, including the expansion of parametric insurance to help “vulnerable countries respond to climate impacts.”7 Given the increasing frequency, unpredictability and severity of natural disasters in disaster-prone areas, these pledges underscore the ongoing challenges that insurers globally will continue to face this year in calibrating their risk models around climate change.
+Climate Change Conference (“COP28”) in Dubai, including expanding parametric insurance to help “vulnerable countries respond to climate impacts.”7 Given the increasing frequency, unpredictability, and severity of natural disasters in disaster-prone areas, these pledges underscore the ongoing challenges that insurers globally will continue to face this year in calibrating their risk models around climate change.

 What to Watch: In 2024, we may anticipate growing regulatory and investor pressures, particularly from activist stakeholders, that will continue to test insurance companies.
-Furthermore, new reporting standards will place further pressure on insureds’ finance and internal audit teams to appropriately disclose risks and meet compliance obligations.
+Furthermore, new reporting standards will pressure insureds’ finance and internal audit teams to disclose risks and meet compliance obligations appropriately.
 As a result, carriers that work with regulators to effectively predict, evaluate, and monitor the appropriate environmental risks will succeed in developing climate change solutions.

 Conclusion